On Markowitz's pseudodistance for conformal manifolds: Introduction

 \begin{definition*} A conformal manifold $(M,[g])$ is \emph{Markowitz hyperbolic} if the Markowitz pseudodistance $\delta_M$ is a distance. \end{definition*}

-Part of the interest in Markowitz hyperbolicity lies in the fact that Markowitz's pseudodistance turns conformal maps into contracting mappings.
+Part of the interest in Markowitz hyperbolicity lies in the fact that conformal maps are 1-Lipschitz for the Markowitz pseudodistance.
 In particular, the conformal group $\Conf(M)$ of any Markowitz hyperbolic conformal manifold $M$ acts properly on $M$, a property that does not hold for general conformal manifolds.
 More generally, for any Markowitz hyperbolic conformal manifolds $M$ and $N$, one can explicitly exhibit compact subsets of $\Conf(M,N)$, see Proposition~\ref{prop_compacité_app_conformes}.
 Hence, Markowitz hyperbolicity provides a powerful tool for understanding the dynamics of conformal transformations.

 Markowitz has given sufficient conditions, in terms of the Ricci curvature, for a spacetime to be Markowitz hyperbolic \cite{markowitz_1981}, and he also computed the pseudodistance $\delta_M$ for the Einstein-de Sitter space, see \cite{Markowitz_warped_product}.
-Since then, Markowitz hyperbolicity had not received a lot of attention from the community until recently, when B. Galiay and the author \cite{Cha_Gal} studied Markowitz pseudodistance for bounded domains of Minkowski space $\R^{p,q}$.
+Since then, Markowitz hyperbolicity has not received a lot of attention from the community until recently, when B. Galiay and the author \cite{Cha_Gal} studied the Markowitz pseudodistance for bounded domains of the Minkowski space $\R^{p,q}$.

-The first step in our study is to provide a general characterization of Markowitz's hyperbolicity in terms of the infinitesimal functional $F_M$ -an infinitesimal version of $\delta_M$ defined on the bundle $C(TM)$ of lightlike tangent vectors, see Section~\ref{section_FM}- and in terms of the equicontinuity of the family of projectively parametrized lightlike geodesics, in close analogy with Royden's characterization in the complex setting \cite{Royden} (see Theorem~\ref{thm_hyp} and Theorem~\ref{thm_hyp_conf_plat}).
+The first step in our study is to provide a general characterization of Markowitz hyperbolicity in terms of the infinitesimal functional $F_M$ -an infinitesimal version of $\delta_M$ defined on the bundle $C(TM)$ of lightlike tangent vectors, see Section~\ref{section_FM}- and in terms of the equicontinuity of the family of projectively parametrized lightlike geodesics, in close analogy with Royden's characterization in the complex setting \cite{Royden} (see Theorem~\ref{thm_hyp} and Theorem~\ref{thm_hyp_conf_plat}).